eviltwo/SystemFontLocalization/README.md

 - Create empty GameObject and attach SystemFontReplacer component to it.
 - Set font asset and font name list in SystemFontReplacer component.
 - When you play the game, the font assets will be swapped to match the localization language.
+- Recommend: Dynamic fonts cause diffs on git every time you build, so use static fonts instead.
+  - Set the default language to "en".
+  - Set the base font asset to "Static".
+  - Generate a Font atlas with the character set set to "ASCII".